aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/updating-and-removing-a-field/_index.md

 ## Update Fields having Dirty Attribute

 The w:dirty is a field-level attribute that will refresh only the field you specify when the document is opened.
 It tells MS Word to only refresh this field the next time the document is opened.
 You can use LoadOptions.UpdateDirtyFields property to specify whether to update the fields with the dirty attribute.
 When the value of LoadOptions.UpdateDirtyFields is set to *true*, all fields having *true* value for Field.IsDirty or FieldChar.IsDirty property are updated on document load.
-Following example shows how to update fields having dirty attribute.
+Following example demonstrates how to update fields having dirty attribute.

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Loading-and-Saving-Load_Options-LoadOptionsUpdateDirtyFields.cs" >}}